9oelM/hooks-rs/README.md

 ## Quickstart

 > [!WARNING]
 > Only MacOS and Linux are supported for now.
-Windows is not supported.
+If you are on Windows, please use Docker (see below).

 Before anything, install deno.